Countryside Access Wardens

 Countryside Access Wardens help keep the public rights of way network open.

-As a warden, you will directly help your local community and visitors by carrying out simple jobs to make the rights of way network friendlier to use, giving them the confidence to explore the countryside.
+Wardens help the local community and visitors by carrying out simple jobs to make the rights of way network friendlier to use, giving them the confidence to explore the countryside.

 Log on to report activity if you're already a Countryside Access Warden.